Drones in India, like drones in Africa, are expected to solve many of India’s critical problems by leapfrogging existing technological constraints.

 - Micro and small UAS are not permitted from flying above 60m and 120m, respectively.

-- UAS prohibited from flying in strategic and sensitive locations, including near airports, defence airports, border areas, military installations/facilities and areas earmarked as strategic locations/vital installations by the Ministry of Home Affairs.
+- UAS prohibited from flying in strategic and sensitive locations.
+Including near airports, defence airports, border areas, military installations/facilities.
+This includes areas earmarked as strategic locations/vital installations by the Ministry of Home Affairs.

-- Research and development (R&D) organisations, including start-ups, authorised UAS manufacturers, any accredited recognised institution of higher education located in India, are permitted to carry out R&D of UAS only after obtaining authorisation from the DGCA.
+- Research and development (R&D) organisations, including start-ups, authorised UAS manufacturers.
+As well as any accredited recognised institution of higher education located in India, are permitted to carry out R&D of UAS only after obtaining authorisation from the DGCA.

-- Penalties ranging between rupees ten thousand and one lakh for individuals, and for organisations, a 200, 300 and 400% of the amount specified for individuals, based on the size of the organisation.
+- Penalties ranging between rupees ten thousand and one lakh for individuals.
+For organisations, a 200, 300 and 400% of the amount specified for individuals, based on the size of the organisation.

 The nature and size of the Indian socioeconomic challenges make it an ideal setting for a wide variety of long range drone use cases:

 The infrastructure development backlog requires innovative approached to overcome constraints.
-Read more about drones for Inspection and Detection, Construction, as well as latest advances of automated Inspection Drones with AI.
+Read more about drones for Inspection and Detection, Construction.
+Also read about the latest advances of automating Inspection Drones with AI.

 Drones are very effective in overcoming lack of infrastructure for delivering to remote, inaccessible sites.
 Read more about delivery here.